Beach evolution: Floodgates

 Floodgates prevent damage from storm surges or any other type of natural disaster that could harm the area they protect.
 They are habitually open and allow free passage, but close under threat of a storm surge.
 The Thames Barrier is an example of such a structure.

 Construction elements

 These construction elements can be incorporated in any of the above structures, either as core element or as a supplementary element to enhance to reduce the cost and maintenance of main structural elements.

 Concrete objects

 These are complex reinforced concrete objects, such as A-jack, Akmon, Dolos, Honeycomb sea wall (Seabees), KOLOS, Tetrapod and Xbloc.
 Simple concrete blocks have been replaced by these complex concrete objects because these objects are more resistant to wave action and require less concrete to produce a superior result.
-These could be used to build seawalls, groyne, breakwater, and other structures including residential buildings.
-Tetrapod used at Marine Drive, Mumbai are an example of complex concrete objects.
+These could be used to build seawalls, groynes, breakwaters, and other structures including residential buildings.
+Tetrapods used along Marine Drive, Mumbai are an example of complex concrete objects.